 This article commends these agencies for their contribution but I need to stress that a lot more is required to bridge the development gap in the quality of life between the urban child and the child growing up in cocoa community who would play a key role in the future of our cocoa industry.

-I’m advocating for further interventions to enhance the quality of life of children in such communities.
+I’m advocating for further interventions to improve the quality of life of children in such communities.
 The basic standard is for each cocoa growing community to have a school with a free food canteen.
 Education is a universal right of every child and the rural child is no exception.
 I would further suggest that each school provides a nutritious meal for the children.
 This will encourage attendance and concentration during lessons.
 Formal education would curtail idleness and the resultant exploitation of children on farmlands.
 Children will further develop the intellectual capability to enable them explore more efficient farming methods for enhanced cocoa production in the future.

 The obligation is on cocoa communities to churn out educated and enlightened individuals who will one day step into the shoes of the present old-aged and traditional farmers.
 Education will ultimately break the vicious cycle of poverty stemming from illiteracy, poor farming methods and low production.
 Attending school should not completely replace the opportunity for children to help out on the farm.
 The expectation would be for the child to regularly assist with farming activity during school breaks.
 This will initially generate interest in the occupation and also instill basic farming skills in the children.